thegamecracks/theticketbot/README.md

    python -m theticketbot
    ```

-5. Invite your bot to a server and use "<@mention> sync" to synchronize
-   the bot's application commands.
+6. Create an invite link in the Discord Developer Portal to add your bot to a server.

    In the [Applications](https://discord.com/developers/applications) > OAuth2 page,
    select only `bot` for the scope, then in the permissions list below,